modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-2015** to Takaaki Kajita and Arthur B. McDonald “for the discovery of neutrino oscillations, which shows that neutrinos have mass”.

-*Discovery of Atmospheric Neutrino Oscillations* by Kajita
+*Discovery of Atmospheric Neutrino Oscillations* by Kajita.

 MLA style: Takaaki Kajita – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Fri.
 4 Aug 2023. https://www.nobelprize.org/prizes/physics/2015/kajita/lecture/